This post contains affiliate links. Please see our disclosure policy.

 High knees is a high-intensity cardiovascular exercise that gets your blood pumping while activating your core and strengthening your legs.

 Use the simple high knee exercise to strengthen hip flexors, improve coordination and flexibility in the lower body, and increase momentum in your stride.
-You can use this as a full-body workout, or a warm-up!
+You can use this as a full-body workout or a warm-up!

 - Start standing with feet hip-distance apart.

-- Lift right knee as high as it will go and raise the opposite arm, then switch quickly so left knee is up before right foot lands.
-Continue pulling knees up quickly for as long as desired.
+- Lift the right knee as high as it will go and raise the opposite arm, then switch quickly so the left knee is up before the right foot lands.
+Gradually speed up to a jogging motion.

-The Benefits of High Knees
+High Knees Benefits

 High knees are an efficient exercise with lots of benefits, including being versatile.
-You can use this move as a warm up, or add it to your high-intensity interval training routine.
+You can use this move as a warm-up or add it to your high-intensity interval training routine.

 Here are just a few benefits of this convenient total-body exercise: